 You may also want to see if there are any co-ops available in your area (and explore if you want to join).

-Lack of homeschooling support can start as a con on the homeschooling pros and cons list, but you can easily bump it up to a pro just by creating your online homeschool support group!
+Lack of homeschooling support can start as a con on the homeschooling pros and cons list, but you can easily bump it up to a pro just by participating in an online homeschool support group!

-If you’re new to homeschooling, it will not look anything like what you know or what you grew up with (especially if you went to public school).
+If you’re new to homeschooling, it will not look anything like what you know or what you grew up with (especially if you went to public school–if that’s the case, be sure to check out deschooling!).

 Be aware that you need to let go of what you know about learning (because what you probably really know is about schooling not learning).